-From a merely “human point of view” (9:8) Paul asked: “Who serves as a soldier at his own expense?
+Human Point of View: From a merely human point of view (9:8a), Paul asked: “Who serves as a soldier at his own expense?
 Who plants a vineyard and does not eat of its grapes?
 Who tends a flock and does not drink of the milk?”
 (9:7).
 The answers are obvious.
 Paul went on to state, “the plowman should plow in hope and the thresher thresh in hope of sharing in the crop” (9:10b).
-Soldiers, vignerons, shepherds, plowmen and threshers all make their livings from their work, and so should apostles/church planters/missionaries/evangelists.
+Soldiers, vignerons, shepherds, plowmen and threshers all make their livings from what they do, and so should missionaries and evangelists.

-Then, from the Law of Moses (9:8-9), Paul quoted: “Do not muzzle an ox while it is treading out the grain.”
-Applied to apostles, Paul asked “Is it about oxen that God is concerned?
-Surely he says this for us, doesn’t he?”
+Law of Moses: Then, from the Law of Moses (9:8b-9), Paul quoted, “You shall not muzzle an ox when it treads out the grain.”
+Applied to apostles, Paul asked “Is it for oxen that God is concerned?
+Does he not speak entirely for our sake?”
 (9:9-10).
-If oxen can eat from what they do, so can apostles.
-In 9:13, Paul brought in the example of Old Testament priests, asking, “Don’t you know that those who work in the temple get their food from the temple, and those who serve at the altar share in the sacrificial offerings?”
+The principle is that since oxen can eat from what they do, so can apostles.
+In 9:13, Paul brought in the example of Old Testament priests, asking, “Do you not know that those who are employed in the temple service get their food from the temple, and those who serve at the altar share in the sacrificial offerings?”
 Since Old Testament priests were supported doing divine service, so too missionaries and evangelists should be supported.

-Paul’s final argument was found in the words of our Lord who “commanded that those who preach the gospel should receive their living from the gospel” (9:14).
-If it is true for evangelists, it is true of apostles, too.
+Jesus’ Command: Paul’s final argument was found in the words Jesus, who “commanded that those who proclaim the gospel should get their living by the gospel” (9:14).
+To fail to support missionaries and evangelists is to disobey a direct command from Jesus.

-Individual believers have the privilege and responsibility of giving generously toward the support of missionaries and evangelists.
+Both churches and individual believers have the privilege and responsibility to give generously toward the support of missionaries and evangelists.
 In so doing, the giver is co-laboring along with the Christian worker.
-Without such full time workers, the advance of God’s kingdom could be hampered.
+Without such full-time workers, the advance of God’s kingdom could be hampered.
 Pray for such ministers.
 Find creative ways to encourage them in their labor of love.
-Purpose to give sacrificially and consistently toward their support.
+Give sacrificially and consistently toward their support.

 1 Timothy 5

-However, time is also used immediately prior to this passage about elders.
-According to 1 Timothy 5:3, honor is to be given to widows who are really in need (the NIV renders it as “proper recognition”).
-This occurrence of time obviously means granting the widow more than respect.
-Giving the widow food, helping her with her house and yard work, visiting her, offering her living quarters if needed, and of course even monetary assistance, is the idea.
-Honor was also clearly understood by Jesus to refer to material support in Mark 7:10.
+Immediately prior to this passage about pastors, Paul directed that “honor” be given to widows who are really in need (1Ti 5:3).
+This occurrence of timé obviously means granting the widow more than respect.
+Giving the widow food, helping with her house and yard work, visiting her, offering her living quarters if needed, and of course monetary assistance, is the idea.
+The word “honor” was clearly used by Jesus to refer to material support in Mark 7:10.
 The Law of Moses required, “Honor your father and your mother.”
 Unhappy with the religious leaders of Judaism, Jesus said, “But you say that if a man says to his father or mother: ‘Whatever help you might otherwise have received by me is Corban’ (that is, a gift devoted to God), then you no longer let him do anything for his father or mother.
-Thus you nullify the word of God by your tradition that you have handed down” (Mk 7:11-13).
+Thus you nullify the word of God by your tradition that you have handed down” (Mk 7:11-13, NIV).
 Thus, it is clear that giving double honor to qualified elders means giving them material support.
 Perhaps Paul said “honor” rather than “wages” because the pastor’s relationship to the church is not to be that of a hireling.
 It has been wisely stated, “There is a difference between being paid to do a job and being released to do a work.”
 His support should be seen more as an honorarium than as pay.

 1 Peter 5